Burntwood Asylum / Saint Matthew's Hospital

 In May 1950, Joseph EVANS, R.N.
 587, R.M.N.
 8287 was the Chief Male Nurse at St. Matthew’s Hospital.

-Dame Ann NEAGLE as Florence NIGHTINGALE
+Dame Anna NEAGLE as Florence NIGHTINGALE

-The following year, Dame Ann NEAGLE visited St Matthew’s Hospital and took with her the actual lamp she carried in the film.
+The following year, Dame Anna NEAGLE visited St Matthew’s Hospital and took with her the actual lamp she carried in the film.
 She posed with the lamp and members of staff.
 She then gave them the lamp as a gift, which the staff proudly displayed in the hospital.

 In 1955 the Reverend C. C. D. LEWIS, Vicar of Burntwood, (see also) was also Chaplain to St. Matthew's Mental Hospital.